-As shown on Figure XX, the entire Downtown Waterfront District Harbor Planning Area is subject to M.G.L.
+As shown on Figure 2, the entire Downtown Waterfront District Harbor Planning Area is subject to M.G.L.
 91 jurisdiction and the Waterways regulations.
 Pursuant to 301 CMR 23.03(4), State tidelands jurisdiction is depicted based on historical data from the Massachusetts Historical Shoreline Mapping project available through MassGIS and contemporary shoreline information compiled from Chapter 91 License plans, visual observation, and City Assessing information.
-The extent and nature of jurisdiction shown on Figure XX, therefore, is approximate and for planning purposes only.
+The extent and nature of jurisdiction shown on Figure 2, therefore, is approximate and for planning purposes only.
 Jurisdictional determinations for an individual project will, at a minimum, require an accurate field survey, suitable scale design plans, and consultation with DEP regarding the appropriate means of finalizing parcel-specific tidelands jurisdiction.

 Based on the information described above, the extent and nature of state tidelands jurisdiction within the 42.1 acre Harbor Planning Area is summarized in Table 2.1:

 TYPE OF AREA JURISDICTION ACRES

-Watersheet (seaward of the project shoreline) Flowed Commonwealth Tidelands 20.20 acres
+Watersheet (seaward of Flowed Commonwealth 20.20

+the project shoreline) Tidelands acres

-Area Within The Project Shoreline
+Area Within The

+Project Shoreline

-Filled Private Tidelands 16.98 acres
+Filled Private Tidelands 16.98

+acres

-Filled Commonwealth tidelands 3.19 acres
+Filled Commonwealth 3.19 acres

+tidelands

-Flowed Commonwealth tidelands (assumed) 1.73 acres
+Flowed Commonwealth 1.73 acres

+tidelands (assumed)

-TOTAL HARBOR PLANNING AREA 42.1 acres
+TOTAL HARBOR 42.1 acres

+PLANNING AREA